zaphosting/docs/docs/valheim-firststeps-connect.md

 ---
 id: valheim-firststeps-connect
-title: Valheim - Connect to the server
+title: 'Valheim: Connect to the server'
 description: Information about connecting to a Valheim server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Connect to the server
 ---